mehlium/nanogpt-client/README.md

 # NanoGPT Client

-A custom implementation of the [NanoGPT API](https://nano-gpt.com/api).
-This aims to provide a typescript client wrapper for the API for both the Browser and Node environments.
+An unofficial implementation of the [NanoGPT API](https://nano-gpt.com/api).
+This library aims to provide a Typescript client for both browser and node environments.
+It's built on the inferred [OpenAPI spec](./openapi.yaml).

+**Note**: The API might change at any time which can render this client unusable, use at your own risk.

 ## Install